pythonhealthdatascience/pydesrap_mms/README.md

 conda activate
 ```

-**TODO:The file provided serves as snapshot of what used when making template... exact versions and so on... can update... if update want to make sure stuff works and so on... also some dependencies specifically for linting... or use of ipynb...**
+Note: The provided environment.yaml file is a snapshot of the environment used when creating the template, including specific package versions.
+You can update this file if necessary, but be sure to test that everything continues to work as expected after any updates.
+Also note that some dependencies are not required for modelling, but instead served other purposes, like running `.ipynb` files and linting.

 ### Step 3: Explore and modify